 The Legacy Lives On

 The engagement ring of Lady Diana Spencer is quite possible the most beloved piece of jewelry on the planet.
-Lady Di was given the ring in September 1981 by Charles, Prince of Whales.
+Lady Di was given the ring in September 1981 by Charles, Prince of Wales.

 The ring consisted of a 12-carat blue Ceylon Sapphire edged by 14 solitaire diamonds and set in 18k white gold.
 The then-Crown jeweller Gerrard created the ring and sold it.
 At the time the sale of the ring would be the equivalent of around $60,000 today.